davochia/Bookstore/README.md

 To visualize the scraped data from prometheus on grafana, visit the grafana port (3000) of the host system IP e.g., http://localhost:3000.
 On the first visit you will be requested to login (username:admin, password: admin) then you will get an optional request to change the password or skip and go to the grafana dashboard.

 First we need to set up the datasource at the point to grafana, to do this just click configuration from the setting, add datasource and choose **prometheus**.
 Set the URL to the host system IP and grafana port in my local system.
 I have used **http://host.docker.internal:9090**, leave everything default and click save.
-Create a custom dashboard or choose to import a dashboard created by another developer e.gFor Micrometer use the **JVM (Micrometer) 4701** as the ID and click load.
+Create a custom dashboard or choose to import a dashboard created by another developer e.gFor Micrometer use the **JVM (Micrometer) - 4701 and PostgreSQL Database - 9626 and Nginx - ( 9614,14900)** as the ID and click load.
 Select prometheus datasource and click import.
 You can monitor the health of the application with the dashboard.

 ![Screenshot 2022-09-09 at 14 30 55](https://user-images.githubusercontent.com/47652874/189340663-3bf20ec0-c3a8-4f5a-bb9d-90c479ca4399.png)